THE BLUE PLAQUE ROUTE

 The reputation of the business has grown steadily over the decades and ‘Mould’s sausages’ are well known and loved in the local area.
 The recipe for these was developed by George and is a closely guarded secret.

-• The YNBB: - starting with George and his brother Ezekiel, many generations of the family have played in the Yarwell and Nassington Britannia Band
+• The YNBB: - starting with George and his brother Ezekiel, many members of the family have played in what developed into the Yarwell and Nassington Britannia Band

-‘Uncle’ George was certainly a member of the YNBB which goes back as far as the Crimean War (1853 – 1856).
-They played at Elton station to welcome returning soldiers home and did the same for the two World Wars (1914-18 and 1939-45), this time at Nassington Station.
-It had once been a tradition for the band to play around the village on both Christmas Eve and Christmas Day too until an interesting incident with some Epsom Salts (Simon will tell you about that and the sawdust affair too if you ask him nicely).
-Band Concerts are given around the local area still, including in St Mary and All Saints Church in Nassington three times a year and in the market square in Oundle.
+According to the YNBB website, its ‘roots’ stretch far back, (although exact foundation information is sadly elusive) and it can claim to be one of the oldest brass bands in the country.
+‘Uncle’ George was certainly a member of what has developed, through various reinventions and resurrections, into the YNBB that we know today.
+A former version of the band is certainly on record during the Crimean War (1853 – 1856) when it played to welcome home soldiers at Elton Station.
+It had once been a tradition for the band to play around the village on both Christmas Eve and Christmas Day too until an interesting incident with some Epsom Salts but Simon will tell you about that and the sawdust affair too if you ask him nicely.
+Band Concerts are given around the local area still, including in St Mary the Virgin and All Saints Church in Nassington throughout the year and in the market square in Oundle at Christmas.

 15